Skip to Main Content

 Rodents - Common Name A-Z

-Sloths & Anteaters - Common Name A-Z
+Sloths, anteaters, and armadillos (xenarthrans) - Common Name A-Z

 Ungulates, Even-Toed - Common Name A-Z

-Hoofed mammals, such as pigs, deer, camels, and bovines
+Hoofed mammals, such as pigs, deer, camels, and bovines.

 Ungulates, Odd-Toed - Common Name A-Z

-Hoofed mammals, such as rhinoceroses, tapirs, and zebras
+Hoofed mammals, such as rhinoceroses, tapirs, and zebras.

 Carnivores - Scientific Name A-Z